lucas-munoz1/lucas-munoz1.github.io/README.md

 VISUAL PLACEHOLDER: BAR OR PIE CHART SHOWING DISTRIBUTION OF P,N,N BEFORE AND AFTER BALANCING

 #### Handling Diverse Language
-A challenge I encountered was the diversity of language, particularly adjectives used consistently in one context, which confused the model.
+A similar challenge I encountered was the lack of diversity of language, particularly adjectives used consistently in one context.
+This caused the model to interpret certain phrases incorrectly, and skew the output.
 To address this, I generated synthetic data using ChatGPT.
 This involved creating synthetic subtitles using problematic words in positive, neutral, and negative contexts.
-This approach improved the model's performance.
+My approach was to give ChatGPT a few examples of the subtitles the model struggled with, and ask for similar subtitles but in all three contexts.
+After experimenting with different amounts and types of synthetic subtitles, it became clear that adding small batches which directly targeted specific wording improved the performance of the model.

 VISUAL PLACEHOLDER: EXAMPLE OF SYNTHETIC DATA GENERATED USING CHATGPT